Yoga Research: Is Yoga Helpful for Fertility?

 These two studies (3 and 4) were both included in a review article by Darbandi and colleagues (5) that provides a comprehensive view of 87 scientific studies on yoga’s impact on fertility.
 In addition to decreasing stress among women undergoing IVF, this review highlights other potential benefits of yoga for couples using assisted reproductive technology.
 These benefits include reduced pain during labor and pregnancy, decreased assisted vaginal delivery, improved fetal outcomes, and reduced stress among male partners.

-Although additional rigorous research is needed to understand the full effects of yoga on fertility, taken together, the current research available points to yoga as a safe and effective way to reduce stress among couples seeking treatment for infertility.
+Although additional rigorous research is needed to understand the full effects of yoga on fertility, taken together, the current research points to yoga as a safe and effective way to reduce stress among couples seeking treatment for infertility.

 Effective Styles of Yoga for Fertility